umass-data-science/CS108website/policy.md

 ### Course Description

-Foundations of Data Science combines three perspectives: inferential thinking, computational    thinking, and real-world relevance.
-Given data arising from some real-world phenomenon, how does one analyze that data so as to understand that phenomenon?
-The course teaches critical concepts and skills in computer programming and statistical inference, in conjunction with hands-on analysis of real-world datasets, including economic data, document collections, geographical data, and social networks.
-It delves into social issues surrounding data analysis such as privacy and design.
+The field of Data Science encompasses methods, processes, and systems that enable the extraction of useful knowledge from data.
+Foundations of Data Science introduces core data science concepts including computational and inferential thinking, along with core data science skills including computer programming and statistical methods.
+The course presents these topics in the context of hands-on analysis of real-world data sets, including economic data, document collections, geographical data, and social networks.
+The course also explores social issues surrounding data analysis such as privacy and design.

 ### Prerequisites